 What an L-1 Visa Lawyer in Mumbai Does

-Our L-1 visa lawyer in Mumbai services include:
+Our Mumbai L-1 services include:

-• New office L-1 petitions — for Mumbai companies opening a U.S. entity for the first time, with a business plan that satisfies 8 CFR § 214.2(l)(3)(v) and the consular guidance in 9 FAM 402.12-5.
+• New office L-1 petitions — for Mumbai companies opening a U.S. entity, with a USCIS-grade L-1 business plan satisfying 8 CFR § 214.2(l)(3)(v).
+We also handle U.S. business set-up.

-• Responses to RFEs and refusals — including 221(g) administrative processing under 9 FAM 303.3-2, and refused-petition recovery.
+• Responses to RFEs and refusals, including 221(g) administrative processing under 9 FAM 303.3-2.

 • L-2 dependant visas and EAD applications for spouses and children.